pbinkley/jekyll-book/sections/07-section.md

 cards including all duplicate cards for the same serial are gathered.
 Accepting the entry in the *Union List of Serials* as standard, the official entry is written on a slip.
-'See references' from these variant entries as well as from title variations given in the *Union List of Serials*, to the officinl entry are written on slips, each of which is clipped to the corresponding variant card.
+'See references' from these variant entries as well as from title variations given in the *Union List of Serials*, to the official entry are written on slips, each of which is clipped to the corresponding variant card.
 These together with all duplicate entries, gathered in one group and covered by the 'master' slip carrying the official entry, are sent to the typist.
-Upon completion of the typing, the cataloger checks the entries and the stamper is instructed to place the location symbols for a11 duplicate cards on the one official entry card.
+Upon completion of the typing, the cataloger checks the entries and the stamper is instructed to place the location symbols for all duplicate cards on the one official entry card.